A survey of 3D GIS Models

 Sent a mail to Roeland (firstname.lastname@example.org):

 Dear Roeland, How are you doing?
 I hope i'm reaching the right person...
 I'm now working in the CSR on a GIS platform (it's available here: http://gis.auroville.org.in/map).
 I think that Giulio, who's abroad for the next 2 months, had a quick chat with you earlier about it, and you were open for a possible collaboration in the future.
 So, we're now in the process of putting geographical elements on the map, from accurate data coming from the land surveys.
 We would like to explore the possibility of making 3D models.
 Would you be interested having a chat about it, and if you're still giving classes in the school, hopefully before the classes begin?
 Cheers, Philippe

-#3 Updated by Pavneet Kaur over 3 years ago
+#3 Updated by Pavneet Kaur about 5 years ago

 Check these out!
 I do not have experience with BIM, new to it though i have worked with consultants who use this - structural engineers and MEP consultants.

-#4 Updated by Philippe May almost 3 years ago
+#4 Updated by Philippe May over 4 years ago